 - No student or group of students shall obstruct the free movement of other students about the campus, interfere with the use of University facilities, prevent the normal operation of the University or the educational process.

-- Refer to the Peaceable Assembly Policy in the Administrative Policies section for guidelines.
+- Refer to the Use of University Space in the Administrative Policies section for guidelines.

-Disorderly conduct is defined as any unreasonable or reckless conduct by an individual or group that is inherently or potentially unhealthy or unsafe to other persons or their properties.
+Disorderly conduct is defined as any unreasonable or reckless conduct, often referred to as horseplay, by an individual or group that is inherently or potentially unhealthy or unsafe to other persons or their properties.
 Any unruly behavior or unauthorized activity which unnecessarily disturbs the academic pursuits or infringes upon the privacy, rights, privileges, health or safety of other persons or their properties is prohibited.

 - Possession, consumption (without a legal prescription), sale and/or distribution of controlled and illegal substances (consistent with federal, state or local laws) is strictly prohibited.
 The possession or use of prescription drugs without a valid medical prescription and use of substances for purposes or in manners not as directed is prohibited.

 - Possession, consumption, sale and/or distribution of any substances used to cause impairment including intoxication or hallucination (e.g. Spice and Kratom) is prohibited.